LukeP91/workshops-docker-introduction/Workshops.md

 # how to build image
 docker build

-# how to run non default dockerfile
+# how to build non default dockerfile
 docker build -f ./Dockerfile.development

 # how to run build without cache